 Start the walk in Kopstal near the town hall and quickly ascend into the tall coniferous and beech forests behind the village passing the sandstone outcrops of the Saangen area.
-The 7.7km circular walk brings you back to the village where (subject to restrictions), you can stop for a drink at Op der Breck or some Luxembourgish cuisine at Weidendall (not possible under current restrictions).
+The 7.7km circular walk brings you back to the village where (subject to restrictions), you can stop for a drink at Op der Breck, tuck into some Swiss-style fondue in the chalet restaurant Edelwyss.

 Drëps, the communal forest between Mamer and Kopstal, has a wonderful pedestrian circuit that climbs the Juckelsbësch plateau then follows the Riedelbaach as you walk along the Mamer Valley to Thillsmillen and Neimillen.
-When you’ve finished you can tuck into some raclette at the Restaurant Thillsmillen (not possible under current restrictions).
+When you’ve finished you can tuck into some raclette at the Restaurant Thillsmillen.

 Read our article on seven trails less than 7km for further inspiration.